open-component-model/ocm/docs/adrs/0003-reference-hints.md

 #### OCM Library

-- The `SetResourceBlob`and `SetSourceBlob` API method no accepts a hint array instead of a string-based hint.
+- The `SetResourceBlob` and `SetSourceBlob` API methods now accept a hint specification instead of a string.
+To be as compatible as possible, it still accepts  a string (as before), which is mapped by a hint parser to a hint list.
+  Therefore, the technical type is `interface{}`, which accepts various effective types (single hints, string and hint lists).
 - Uploaders provided by a plugin now get a serialized hint list instead of a simple un-typed reference format.
 - There are new options for creating resource(source access objects.